aaronbloomfield/ccc/hws/arbitrage/index.md

 You can assume that the config.py will always be present and properly structured, and that all values will be valid.
 The parts of the `config` dict are:

 - `account_address`: the address of the Ethereum account that this program is controlling -- it is the balance that this account has, in both ETH and TC, that constitutes the holdings of this account
-- `account_private_key`: the private key for that account, used to initiate transactions; this must be in the exact format shown here
+- `account_private_key`: the (decrypted) private key for that account, used to initiate transactions; this must be in the exact format shown above
     - You will have obtained the decrypted version of your private key in the [Private Ethereum Blockchain](ethprivate/index.html) -- you may have to run through that part again if you lost it or are now using a different key
-    - That key was likely in the form `b'0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef'`.
-Just copy the hex code (meaning without the leading `b'` and trailing `'`) into the `HexBytes()` constructor to make it the same format as the code above.
+    - That key was likely in the form `b'0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef'` -- just copy the hex code (meaning without the leading `b'` and trailing `'`) into the `HexBytes()` constructor to make it the same format as the code above.
 - `connection_is_ipc`: whether the connection URI (which is on the next line in this file) is a geth.ipc file or a URL -- this will determine how the web3 provider is created
 - `connection_uri`: how to connect to the blockchain -- this will either be the path to a geth.ipc file or a URL to the course server; see the [introduction to web3.py](../../docs/web3py.html) ([md](../../docs/web3py.md)) for details -- you either have to pass it to a `Web3.IPCProvider()` call or a `Web3.WebsocketProvider()` call
 - `price_eth`: the current price of ETH, in USD, as a float -- this is without all the extra decimal places
 - `price_tc`: the current price of TC, in USD, as a float -- this is without all the extra decimal places
 - `tokencc_addr`: the smart address of the TokenCC smart contract
 - `dex_addrs`: the smart contract addresses of the various TokenDEX smart contracts; there will be at least two in this list

+You will need to edit all those values in config.py to match the deployed addresses (and other values) for your particular situation.

 The `hook()` function should be present, and should do nothing as shown.
 This function needs be called at the *start* of each program execution run -- meaning when your program starts (right after the `import` lines) but before any of your other code in the file.
 We are going to use that when we grade the assignment.